Fiber Leases & Right of Way (ROW) Use

 2. Please make sure the unsolicited proposal is signed by an authorized representative of the entity making the request.

-3. Consider this template for an unsolicited proposal:
+3. For CDOT's template for an unsolicited proposal:

 4. All unsolicited proposal requests submitted to CDOT become the property of CDOT and are subject to the Colorado Open Records Act (CORA).
 Proposers are advised to familiarize themselves with the provisions of the CORA.
 In no event shall the State, the Transportation Commission, or CDOT be liable to a proposer for the disclosure of all or a portion of an unsolicited proposal request submitted by the proposer.